Symetra Financial Corporation - Business Continuity and Technology Resilience Statement

 - Critical and/or time sensitive business functions are identified in the plan along with the resources that those functions require to be successfully recovered;

-3rd Party Vendor Continuity Monitoring
+Third-Party Vendor Continuity Monitoring

-Both Data Centers used by Symetra’s production environments are in hardened facilities that meet or exceed industry standard protective measures for power, cooling, physical security, cyber-security, interconnectivity, and natural or man-made hazard mitigation.
+Data Centers used by Symetra’s production environments are in hardened facilities that meet or exceed industry standard protective measures for power, cooling, physical security, cyber-security, interconnectivity, and natural or man-made hazard mitigation.

-- IT Recovery planning is performed at multiple levels from site level recovery plan including the infrastructure for network, access management and security to Application level plans with procedures to recover the application, validate functionality and synchronize the data.
+- IT Recovery planning is performed at multiple levels from site level recovery plan including the infrastructure for network, access management and security to Application-level plans with procedures to recover the application, validate functionality and synchronize the data.

 - IT Recovery exercises are performed annually in accordance with the policy.
 Exercises are designed to validate the recovery procedures and capability to meet the Recovery Time Objective and Recovery Point Objectives.
-Gaps identified in the exercise are tracked through to adjustment of the plan document or operational changes to address the item.
+Gaps identified in the exercise are tracked through to closure, such as adjustment of the plan document or operational changes to address the item.